 - You can now test your trigger.

-- Zappier will attempt to pull information from a recent form submission in your SalesRabbit account.
+- Zapier will attempt to pull information from a recent form submission in your SalesRabbit account.

-- If Zappier cannot find a recent example, try submitting a couple of test forms from a lead.
+- If Zapier cannot find a recent example, try submitting a couple of test forms from a lead.

 An "action" in Zapier is where the information pulled from the trigger is received.
 There are a number of Action Apps that may be triggered through Zapier.
 Click here to see Zappiers apps.

-- In the example image, we will connect Google Sheets.
+- In the example image, we will connect to Google Sheets.

 - From here, the steps will vary based on the app that you are connecting.